 5 - Taipabuçú 1st summit;

-Best time to climb: April to September.
+Best time to climb: Late may to early September.

 To hike/ climb is a dangerous activity and requires proper equipment and clothing, the owner of this page cannot be blamed by injuries caused to anyone who read this page for its info about the mountain, and eventually got hurt by doing so with reckless behaviour or bad weather conditions.

 My youtube channel: www.youtube.com/parofes - Now with 270+ videos online!

 The biggest brazilian website about climbing and mountaineering, for which I'm a columnist: